 Community Environmental Advisory Commission

-To further enhance the city's environmental effort, a Community Environmental Advisory Commission (CEAC) has also been formed to provide assistance and advice to the city's efforts with its principal focus on sustainable development.
-This volunteer committee assists and advises the City on its environmental efforts with a strong focus on sustainability issues.
-The committee has up to 18 members including community members, representatives from environmental advocacy groups, technical environmental experts and representatives from industries or companies having a major impact on the environment.
+Active since 1990, the Community Environmental Advisory Commission (CEAC) provides assistance and advice to the city's efforts with its principal focus on sustainable development.
+The committee has 19 members including residents, representatives from environmental advocacy groups, technical environmental experts, businesses, and local agencies.

-In 2016, CEAC will typically meet on the second Thursday of the month at 4:00 pm in room 132 of City Hall.
+In 2018, CEAC meets on the first Wednesday of the month at 4:00 pm in room 132 of City Hall.
 CEAC meeting agendas and minutes are available online in PDF format.

-Per the Clean Energy Partnership Agreement between the City of Minneapolis, Xcel Energy and CenterPoint Energy, the Energy Vision Advisory Committee (EVAC) will provide feedback to the Clean Energy Partnership Board to assist in pursuing the goals of the Clean Energy Partnership and Minneapolis Climate Action Plan.
-The advisory committee shall include representatives from critical communities within the City, such as, but not limited to business, neighborhoods, environmental justice, and technical experts.
+The Energy Vision Advisory Committee (EVAC) provides feedback to the Clean Energy Partnership Board to assist in pursuing the goals of the Clean Energy Partnership and Minneapolis Climate Action Plan.
+The advisory committee includes representatives from critical communities within the City, such as, but not limited to business, neighborhoods, environmental justice, and technical experts.

 Per the Clean Energy Partnership Agreements, EVAC is charged with reviewing and providing feedback on the biennial work plan and measurement and performance reports; providing feedback on special initiatives as requested by the Board; and, communicating to members' respective constituencies about EVAC and Board decisions and activities.
 Learn more at the Minneapolis Clean Energy Partnership website.